+'Tis not thy wines or dainties rare,

-Thy lemonades, or choicest fruits,
+Thy lemonades or choicest fruits,

-Thy richest cakes or roses fair,
+Thy richest cakes, or roses fair,

-Which so my woe-tied soul recruits
+Which so my woe-tried soul recruits.

-No, 'tis not these, it is the tear,
+No! 'tis not these,-it is the tear

 Of virtue shed for virtue wronged,

-Which lights the dying heart of care,
+Which lights the dying heart of care

-With poison'd darts of malice thronged
+With poisoned darts of malice thronged.

-And oh! the solace to the heart,
+But oh! the solace to the heart

 Of woman dying for her lord,

-Who dies beneath the cruel smart,
+Who dies beneath the cruel smart

-Of perjur'd hatreds' poison'd sword.
+Of perjured hatred's poisoned sword.

-To feel the angelic pity's touch,
+To feel the angelic pity's touch

-Of sister woman's kindly hand,
+Of sister woman's kindly hand

-Whose independent soul is such,
+Whose independent soul is such

-As basest malice to withstand.
+As basest malice to withstand,-

-This soothes the dying hour of one,

-Whose lot has been the sport of fate,

-Whose ills on earth this day are done,

-To Heaven's high behest await.
+This sooths the dying hour of one Whose lot has been the sport of fate, Whose ills on earth this day are done, To Heaven's high behest await.

-That you may enjoy the Heavenly boon, To thy pure worth so justly due,
+That you may enjoy the heavenly boon

+To thy pure worth so justly due,

-Is pray'd by one whose life's bright noon,
+Is prayed by one whose life's bright noon

-Is darkened quick by night's black hue
+Is darkened quick by night's black hue.

-For since it is the will of fate,
+For since it is the will of fate

-My all on earth should die for me,

-I glory that our blessed estate,
+My all on earth should die for me, I glory that our blessed estate

-One coffin and one grave shall be,
+One coffin and one grave shall be.

-This night by God's all ruling will,
+This night, by God's all ruling will

-We close our eyes to wake no more,
+We close our eyes to wake no more;

-But hope our vital spirits still,
+But hope our vital spirits still

 Will happy live and God adore.

-THE DEATH SCENE .- BY J. O. BEAUCHAMP.
+THE DEATH SCENE, BY J. O. BEAUCHAMP.

-A death-scene rushes o'er my sight!
+A death scene rushes o'er my sight!

-My heated brain recalls it back, In horrid vision of the night.
+My heated brain recalls it back;

+In horrid vision of the night,

-I oft retrace my bloody track!
+I oft retrace my bloody track.

-I see appear the hated form,
+I see appear the hated form

-Whose coward heart I doomed to bleed!
+Whose coward heart I doomed to bleed;

-Quick flashes o'er my mind the storm,
+Quick flashes o'er my mind the storm

-Which drives me to the bloody deed,
+Which drives me to the bloody deed.

-I grasped him with an iron hand!
+I grasped him with iron hand,-

-Appall'd he struggles in amaze!
+Appalled, he struggled in amaze;

-But when unmasked, he sees me stand,
+But when unmasked he sees me stand,

-He sees his death-torch instant blaze
+He sees his death-torch instant blaze.

-Fainting he knelt for life in vain,
+Fainting, he kneels for life in vain,

-He knew not pity's softest glow
+He knew not pity's softest glow,

-He could the heart of virtue gain,
+He would the heart of virtue gain,

 And break it with dishonor's blow.

 I pause-but short as lightning's gleam,

-The flash of pity through my soul;
+The flash of pity through my soul,

-For quick the burning vengeful stream,
+For quick the burning, vengeful stream

 Pervades my heart with due control.

-Then hurling round in sportive wreath,
+Then hurling round in sportive wrath,

-I dash his coward trembling form,
+I dash his coward, trembling form,

-And plung'd the poison'd shaft of death
+And plunged the poisoned shaft of death,

-Which calm'd my heart's black vengeful storm.
+Which calmed my heart's black, vengeful storm.

-For raising high the deep dy'd steel,
+For raising high the deep-dyed steel,

 With fiendly laugh I mock his groan,

-And bid him, writhing, dying feel,
+And bid him, writhing, dying, feel

 The retribute of virtue's groan.

-Then ceas'd the raging fire to burn,
+Then ceased the raging fire to burn,

-Which passing time had only faun'd,
+Which passing time had only fanned,

-And to my grateful wife returned,
+And to my grateful wife, returned,

 I triumph in her just command.

-Well satisfied; we dare our fate,
+Well satisfied, we dare our fate,

 Content to meet its direst spite,

 And bow us to the good and great,

 The fount of justice, life and light.

+EPITAPH to be engraven on the tombstone of Mr. and Mrs. Beauchamp; written by Mrs. Beauchamp.

+Untombed below in other's arms,

+The husband and the wife repose, Safe from life's never ending storms,

+And safe from all their cruel foes.

-A child of evil late she lived,
+A child of evil fate she lived,

-A villain's wiles her peace had cross'd,
+A villain's wiles her peace had crossed,

 The husband of her heart revived

 The happiness she long had lost.

-He heard her tale of matchless woe.
+He heard her tale of matchless woe,

-And burning for revenge he rose,
+And burning for revenge he rose

 And laid her base seducer low,

 And struck dismay to virtue's foes.